Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 ## Understanding the Rails routing system

 The `resources` method in the code block above creates a set of routes for a given resource.
 The `only` option specifies the controller methods to create routes for.
 In our case, we only want to create routes for the `index` and `create` methods.
-The `resources` method creates the following routes.
+The `resources` method creates the following routes:

 | HTTP Verb | Path   | Controller#Action | Used for                    |
 |-----------|--------|-------------------|-----------------------------|